rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Applied specific commits from other branches and squashed multiple changes into one.**
+**"git log --oneline --decorate --graph --all -8" is used to show the last 8 commits from all branches, drawn as a graph.**
+**Then checked out to branch "pick-your-features" to select "feature-a", "feature-b" and "feature-c" as combined (git merge --squash feature).**

-### 🧩 Exercise 20 – Rebase Complex
+### Exercise 20 - rebase-complex

-**Scenario:** Move commits from one base branch onto another.
+**Scenario:** To move commits from one base branch onto another.

 **Commands and explanation:**